- Associate degrees

 Tourism accounts for its second-largest employer and a primary sector, attracting over 1.6 million visitors, along with its tertiary industries, which include fishing, timber production, and coal reserves.

-However, these industries only make up a small percentage of its total revenue, and the need for technological innovation to support these industries is in high demand.
+However, these industries only make up a small percentage of their total revenue, and the need for technological innovation to support these industries is in high demand.

 Technology practices for current corporate employers and state representatives have already begun to take effect and thus begin a budding interest in cybersecurity positions throughout the state.